What are the implications of GDPR for digital archiving?

 While there’s no single prescribed set of technical or organisational measures an organisation needs to implement to comply with GDPR, a good starting point when working with third-party suppliers is to look for compliance with ISO27001 - an internationally recognised best-practice benchmark for information security.

-Finally, in order for an organisation to uphold the full range of new rights for individuals introduced in GDPR - which include the right to access, right to rectification, right to erasure and right to portability - it’s important that any data stored in their archives is easily to retrieve, update metadata, and download in an accessible format.
+Finally, in order for an organisation to uphold the full range of new rights for individuals introduced in GDPR - which include the right to access, right to rectification, right to erasure and right to portability - it’s important that any data stored in the archives is easy to retrieve, with metadata that can be updated, and downloadable in an accessible format.

 This can be a complex set of demands where large data sets are concerned, as an extensive digital archive may not be easy to index and search - so organisations should ensure any third-party suppliers they use can provide the right level of functionality in their frontend management portal as well as in the process of archiving itself.

 Overall, there’s no doubt that GDPR is complex and presents some unique challenges when it comes to archiving personal data.
-However, by ensuring you understand your responsibilities and those of your third-party suppliers - and any changes you need to make to uphold them - compliance by the May 25th enforcement date should be entirely possible.
+However, by ensuring you understand your responsibilities and those of your third-party suppliers, compliance is entirely possible.